-Again, the purpose of shooting with a well-filling gun is three-fold: 1) comfort, 2) so the student can see the target over the gun, and 3) so that the shotgun shoots where the shooter is looking.
-In shotgunning, unlike rifle shooting, the shooter must naturally raise the gun to the cheek while maintaining sharp visual focus on the target.
-Instead of visually lining up the "sights" with the dominant eye, barrel-eye alignment must be achieved naturally, without visual verification during the mount.
-When a shooter with a well-fitting gun mounts a shotgun properly, the iris (colored portion of the eye) is centered on the barrel rib and the bottom of the iris is even with the horizontal plane of the rib.
+When a shooter with a well-fitting gun mounts a shotgun properly, the iris (colored portion of the eye) is centered horizontally on the barrel rib, and the bottom edge of the iris is at or above the horizontal plane of the rib (see diagram).
 This is the essence of a fitted shotgun.
-For an experienced shooter with a consistent gun mount, a formal gun fitting and investing in a customized gun that precisely fits the shooter makes great sense.
-A gun fitter will typically observe the shooter using an adjustable gun such as a "try gun" and make adjustments to the try-gun to bring the shooter's dominant eye into the proper position over the gun.
-Because novice and beginning shooters have not normally developed consistency in their mount, their shooting eye tends not to come to rest in the same location on every mount.
+For an experienced shooter with a consistent gun mount, a formal gun fitting and investing in a customized stock that precisely fits the shooter makes great sense.
+A gun fitter will typically observe the shooter using an existing stock, a pattern stock or an adjustable gun such as a "try gun" and make adjustments to bring the shooter's dominant eye into the proper position over the gun.
+Because a novice or beginning shooter has not normally developed a consistent gun mount, the placement of his or her cheek and dominant eye on the gun tends to be inconsistent and does not to come to rest in the same position on every gun mount.